altera-fpga/hls-samples/CONTRIBUTING.md

-# Contributing to oneAPI-samples
+# Contributing to hls-samples

-The `master` branch contains code samples that work with the latest released version of the [Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html).
-Do not commit change to the `master` branch.
+The `main` branch contains code samples that work with the latest version of the [Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html) that supports targeting FPGAs.
+Do not commit changes to the `main` branch.

 All contributions must go into the `development` branch through a pull request (PR) where they will be reviewed before being merged.
-At specific dates, corresponding to the releases of the oneapi DPC++/C++ compiler, the `development` branch is merged into the `master` branch.
+At specific dates, corresponding to patches of the oneapi DPC++/C++ compiler, the `development` branch is merged into the `main` branch and a new tag is created.

 ## Fork the Repository